pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

       <value_meaning>[CHECK] Data were obtained using the blue channel detector.
       The blue filter covers the range (?)
 400-550nm.</value_meaning>

-* Do not invent other flag values.
+* Do not invent other flag values to indicate missing or uncertain information, or any other odd situation in the IngestLDD file.
+If you need one, raise it as an Issue *first*.

 ### Schematron Rules